Nutrition

 Ingredients

-- High Protein Sour Cream – I have the recipe linked above in the recipe card.
-This is a homemade high protein sour cream made with blended silken tofu.
-You can use store-bought sour cream if you’re low on time, but it will change your calories/macros.
+- High Protein Sour Cream โ This is a homemade high protein sour cream made with blended silken tofu.
+You can use store-bought sour cream if youโre low on time, but it will change your calories/macros.
 You can find silken tofu at most grocery stores and also purchase it online.

-- High Protein Bacon Bits – I have the recipe linked above in the recipe card.
-These are fairly easy to make.
+- High Protein Bacon Bits โ These are fairly easy to make.
 You basically mix all of your ingredients together, and wait around for about 20 minutes while you stir and wait for the TVP to cook.
 There are store bought vegan bacon bits, but I prefer these personally.
-When you’re making these, don’t cook them until they are super dry and crispy because we are putting these back in the oven.
+When youโre making these, donโt cook them until they are super dry and crispy because we are putting these back in the oven.

-- Russet Potatoes – I used 3 mediums, which came out to be about 600 grams of potato goodness (if you’re weighing).
+- Russet Potatoes โ I used 3 mediums, which came out to be about 600 grams of potato goodness (if you’re weighing).
+If you’re using smaller potatoes, you may want to use 4.

 Directions